sujayjangam/Project-4-DSI/README.md

 |Total cost savings| + \$ 543,163|
 |Cost saving per additional human infection after 3 infections| + \$ 1,133,900|

-### Recommendations
+#### Recommendations

 - Optical sensing based counting system to ensure consistent sampling

 - Do greater checks on mosquitos on banks of Lake Michigan from Jul - Sep

-### Future Works
+#### Future Works

-- Finetune Logistic Regression to better predict number of mosquitos
+- Finetune Linear Regression model to better predict number of mosquitos
+- Further hyper parameter tuning, or even use of other blackbox models such as Neural Networks.

 ---